Lincs FM Group: Branding

-Each station's logo was green and purple as these are the company colours; these logos feature heavily in each stations merchandise.
+Each station's logo was green and purple as these were the company colours; these logos featured heavily in each stations merchandise.

 The group ran three music formats across its stations.
 "Hits & Memories" stations were the staple of the group, playing a wide variety of popular music from the 1960s to the present day.
 "Music You Love" stations leant older, with a greater percentage of songs released pre-1990 played.
 "Country music and more" was the format of the digital-only station Suffolk First, which played a mixture of country music and pop music.